By Chris Woodburn

 Arrows – I just made the move away from Easton FMJ arrows and will be shooting Black Eagle Spartans.
 Take a look at another post I put together, How to make hunting arrows, as it explains my decision on switching and how to get the most out of your hunting arrows.
 Take a look through my list below and you’ll see some other things I’m planning to take in the woods this year.

 - New Bow String: just trying ABB “Americas Best Bowstring” check back for a review between that GAS and a couple others.

 - Stabilizer: Bee Stinger Microhex

 - Binoculars: Swarovski 10×42

 - Tools: Allen Wrench

 In this section on archery elk hunting I think it’s important to make you aware of some things I carry in my pack that may not be obvious.
-For example, I carry a thin high tinsel rope I picked up at REI, so that I can make shelter, build guidelines to hang and dry clothes, such as my Darn Tough socks in the tent, hang meat bags, food bags, or whatever I need rope for in during the hunt.
+For example, I carry a thin high tinsel rope I picked up at REI, so that I can make shelter, build guidelines to hang and dry clothes, such as my Darn Tough socks in the tent, hang meat bags, food bags, or whatever I need rope for during the hunt.
 The specific rope is generally used by mountain climbers for tying off small items, as it’s not the thicker mountain climbing ropes, but a thinner rope to stick in your pack.